pulumi/training/azure-python/1_stack-basics/README.md

 - Create and use plain-text stack-specific configuration.
 - (Optional) Investigate explicit resource naming vs resource autonaming

-See the prolog section of the main program file for the exercises.
+See EXERCISES.md for the exercises.

 See the `solutions` folder for the answers.